amironov73/PythonIrbis/README.md

 ### Supported environments

-PythonIrbis currently supports Python 3.6 and IRBIS64 2014 or later.
+PythonIrbis currently supports Python 3.6 on Windows and Linux and IRBIS64 2014 or later.

 ### Links